jmonaste/Data-Analysis-with-Python/README.md

 # Data-Analysis-with-Python
-Learn the basics of Python, Numpy, Pandas, Data Visualization, and Exploratory Data Analysis
+Learn the basics of Python, Numpy, Pandas, Data Visualization, and Exploratory Data Analysis.
+This was originally presented as a live course.

+By the end of the course, you will be able to build an end-to-end real-world course project.
+There are no prerequisites for this course.

+This full course includes 3 lectures:

+* Analyzing Tabular Data with Pandas
+* Visualization with Matplotlib and Seaborn
+* Exploratory Data Analysis - A Case Study

 # Learning Path
 This is my suggested learning path